tomaszs/webp-to-jpg/README.md

 # webp-to-jpg
 This is a source code in pure JS to convert widely unsupported WebP format to JPG format (PNG also possible)

+After execuing a website with this code and setting URL-TO-WEBP-IMAGE the webpToJpg converts image from WebP to JPG and places it inside the img.
+It works only in browser supporting WebP, so mainly Chrome.

 ```<img id='a' src='URL-TO-WEBP-IMAGE' />
 <script>